Welcome!

 Step 3

 Keep knees in line with the toes, not splaying outward or caving in.
-(If your knees dart out to the sides use a band.
-If they cave, in try holding a ball between them as you do the squat).
+(If your knees dart out to the sides, use a band.
+If they cave in, try holding a ball between them as you do the squat).

 Step 4